amir0ff/reactjs-use-form/README.md

 };
 ```

-2. use as a hook in any form component
+2. use as a hook in a functional react component

 ```tsx
 import React from 'react'